Occupational Therapy OT

 Nursing care facilities (skilled nursing facilities) 7%

-The profession of an occupational therapist was also ranked #8 in U.S. News & World Report’s Best Health Care Jobs list.5
+The profession of an occupational therapist was also ranked #6 in U.S. News & World Report’s 2026 Best Health Care Jobs list.
+5

 How Much Do Occupational Therapists Make?

 When you become an occupational therapist, you may want to consider relocating.
-Some states pay more than others, but it’s also helpful to consider the cost of living.
-Here are the average annual wages for each state for occupational therapists:
+Some states pay a higher occupational therapy salary than others, but it’s also helpful to consider the cost of living.
+So, how much does an occupational therapist make?
+Here are the average annual salaries for each state for occupational therapists:

 Alabama $95,250